LucaCanali/sparkMeasure/docs/Instrument_Scala_code.md

 ### Export to Prometheus PushGateway

-You have the option to export aggregated stage metrics and/or task metrics a Prometheus push gateway.
+You have the option to export aggregated stage metrics and/or task metrics to a Prometheus push gateway.
 See details at: [Prometheus Pushgateway](Prometheus.md)

 ### Run sparkMeasure using the packaged version from Maven Central